 When faced with these complex merges, it can be tempting to select every change and deploy them at once.
 This usually results in an overwhelming number of validation failures from Salesforce.

 While some of these error messages may be genuine, many will be red herrings caused by a knock-on effect of the complex dependencies in the metadata.
 A single failed component with numerous dependent items can cause a string of further errors down the line.
 Gearset's problem analysis will automatically resolve many of these issues, but sometimes a different approach is needed.

 Identifying which issues you should start with, which are false positives, and how to break apart the deployment into more manageable chunks can be a slow and daunting process.
 Luckily, Gearset is here to help!

 The five main stages of your deployment plan

 The best way to approach these scenarios is to build the org from the ground up, moving the changes across in smaller batches as part of a structured deployment plan.
 Starting with the core components and layering on the complexity over time will tackle the red herrings at their root cause, and make things much easier to manage.

 We generally advise splitting your deployment plan into five main stages, each moving a different subset of the metadata:

-- Data tier: First, migrate the core components which set the data structure of the org, and on top of which most other customisations are built.
-This will include Custom objects, Custom Fields, Custom Apps, Value Sets, and Picklists.
+Data tier: First, migrate the core components that set the data structure of the org, and on top of which most other customizations are built.
+This will include Custom Objects, Custom Fields, Custom Apps, Value Sets, Static Resources, Content Assets and Picklists.